qaz6750/XiaoMi9-Drivers/Status.md

 | 🧭 Proximity           | Testing required.                                                                       | ⚠️            |

 ## 🪵 USB
-*  USB Host is not forced anymore, this means OTG dongles requiring external power from the device will once again be misdetected.
-The reasoning behind this is the "fix" for this particular issue broke more than it helped with.
+> [!NOTE]
+> - Currently using USB Host mode by default.
 The user can however get such functionality back and out with the help of a simple reg commands:
+> - RoleSwitchMode 1 -> USB Host
+> - RoleSwitchMode 3 -> USB Fn
 ```batch
 REM Force USB Host mode (identical to the older driver release of this month):
 REG ADD "HKLM\SYSTEM\CurrentControlSet\Enum\ACPI\QCOM0597\0\Device Parameters" /v RoleSwitchMode /t REG_DWORD /d 1